NxPKG/khulnasoft-docs/content/r2/examples/aws/aws4fetch.md

 {{<render file="_keys.md">}}<br>

 JavaScript or TypeScript users may continue to use the [`aws4fetch`](https://www.npmjs.com/package/aws4fetch) npm package as per normal.
-This package uses the `fetch` and `SubtleCrypto` APIs which you will be familiar with when working in browsers or with Cloudflare Workers.
+This package uses the `fetch` and `SubtleCrypto` APIs which you will be familiar with when working in browsers or with Khulnasoft Workers.

 You must pass in the R2 configuration credentials when instantiating your `S3` service client: